gotnoshoeson/se2-uups/README.md

 ## The build

-** NOTE: This build is using OpenZeppelin contracts version 4.8.1.
-Let me know if you'd like to see a build with the latest OZ v5.0 TransparentUpgradeableProxy pattern. **
+** NOTE: This build is using OpenZeppelin v5.0 contracts. **

 So why do this?

-Contract upgradeability.
-Also, If you want to be able to deploy multiple instances of a smart contract and you want to reduce the cost of deployment.
+Contract upgradeability and proxy contracts.
+If you want to be able to deploy multiple instances of a smart contract and you want to reduce the cost of deployment.
 One main difference from the Transparent Upgradeable Proxy Standard is that proxy deployments are cheaper because the code to upgrade a proxy resides in the implementation contract, which is only deployed once.
 Also the Transparent Upgradeable Proxy Standard does NOT have a way to turn off upgradeability.

 We will start out with two smart contracts in this build:
   -1: YourContract.sol